 5. The issue of Palestinian freedom is one of rights; Jewish voices in support of Scottish PSC include:

-6. For the record Following a January 2013 effort to get an SPSC meeting banned in Fife, one prominent Edinburgh church responded to an enquiry from the venue concerned (who rebuffed the censorship attempt):
+Following a January 2013 effort to get an SPSC meeting banned in Fife, one prominent Edinburgh church responded to an enquiry from the Fife venue concerned (who rebuffed the censorship attempt):

 This group has had bookings with us for some years and we have not had any reason for concern for their conduct while on our premises nor any complaints from the public.
 This group’s occasional use of our premises has now gone on for so long that no-one can now recall how they came to use our building but as a church we have always had a concern for the situation in Israel/Palestine and indeed for many other areas of conflict.
 Clearly SPSC is a campaigning group whose views would be very unattractive with people whose sympathies lie with Israel.
 We would not see that as a reason to prevent them having the use of a space to set out their views in a reasonable fashion and within the law.